woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 ##### Accepted Order Column Values
 The following columns have some requirements for acceptable values or formats.
 *	payment_method – the currently supported payment methods are PayPal, Stripe and Authorize.net.
 If anything other than paypal, stripe or authorize_net_cim is used, the import will default to manual renewal.
-*	shipping_method - This should be the shipping method name as seen in the Order admin, i.e. "free_shipping", but can be any string that identifies the shipping method to you; defaults to an empty shipping method.
+*	shipping_method - This should be the shipping method id as seen in the table at WooCommerce > Settings > Shipping page, i.e. "free_shipping" or "flat_rate", defaults to an empty shipping method.
 *	download_permission_granted - value can be either yes or true; anything else will not grant download permissions for the subscription product in the order.
 *	All dollar amounts need to be either integer or decimal value for instance, “5.65”, “3”, “127.2” are all valid entries.

 ### Subscription Fields
-*	product_id
-*	subscription_status
-*	subscription_start_date
-*	subscription_expiry_date
-*	subscription_end_date

-##### Accepted Subscription Column Values
 *	product_id - this must contain either the id of a regular or variable subscription product within your store.
+* subscription_status - can be one of: active, expired, pending, on-hold or cancelled.
-*	subscription_start_date - If provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
+*	subscription_start_date - if provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the current date will be used.
-*	subscription_trial_expiry_date - If provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
+*	subscription_expiry_date - if provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the subscription trial expiration date will be calculated based on the free trial set on the product (if any) and the subscription's start date.
-*	subscription_expiry_date - If provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
-If not set, the subscription expiration date will be calculated based on the length set on the product (if any) and the subscription's start date.
-*	subscription_end_date - If provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
+*	subscription_end_date - if provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the subscription end date will be left empty - this date is simply a record of a day in the past the subscription ended, either due to expiraiton or cancellation.
-*	subscription_status - Can be one of: active, expired, pending, on-hold or cancelled.

 ### Importing Custom Fields
-- custom_user_meta
+* custom_user_meta
-- custom_post_meta
+* custom_order_meta
 Use these columns to add custom information on order meta or user meta.
-The value of the column header in the csv used as the meta key.
+The value of the column header in the CSV used as the meta key.
 For example, you want to add `_terms => true` as order meta for a row in the CSV.
-Map the column in the CSV with the header `_terms` to `custom_post_meta`.
+Map the column in the CSV with the header `_terms` to `custom_order_meta`.

+* custom_user_order_meta
+Use this column if you wish to add custom data to both user and order meta using the same `meta_key` value.
+The value of the column header in the CSV will be used as the meta_key value.

 ### Supported Payment Gateways